 Society of Biology (MSB)

-My research utilises quantitative genetics and molecular biology (proteomic profiling, QTL mapping) and modelling to identify genes involved in defense/tolerance mechanisms
+My research utilises quantitative genetics and molecular biology e.g. (proteomic profiling, QTL mapping) and modelling to identify mechanisms of defence

 Co-I (50%): "Modelling proteomics data for investigating plant response to environmental stress".
 Natural Environment Research Council (NERC) Discipline Hopping Scheme, 2013.
 Collaborator: Prof. Stephen Rushton